-Houthoff Gustav Mahlerplein 50 1082 MA Amsterdam Netherlands

-Tel:

-+31 20 605 69 74
+Houthoff Tel: +31 20 605 60 27

-Email: j.de.goffau@houthoff.com
+Gustav Mahlerplein 50 Email: y.de.vries@houthoff.com

-URL: www.houthoff.com
+1082 MA Amsterdam URL: www.houthoff.com

-Houthoff is a leading independent Dutch law firm, with offices in Amsterdam, Rotterdam, Brussels, London and New York, as well as representatives in Houston, Singapore, Shanghai and Tokyo.
+Houthoff is a leading independent Dutch law firm, with offices in Amsterdam, Brussels, London, Rotterdam and New York, as well as representatives in Houston, Shanghai, Singapore and Tokyo.
 We have over 300 lawyers, civil law notaries and tax lawyers, who work collaboratively to ensure we are there for our clients when they need us most.